 - i.
-An IBU may provide credit to any type of client in a freely convertible foreign currency, subject to the statutory restrictions stated at (4) below. - ii.
-While providing credit to a client covered under the definition of a person resident in India under the Foreign Exchange Management Act, 1999 (FEMA), the IBU shall ensure compliance with the relevant provisions of the FEMA as applicable on the IBU as well as the client. - iii.
+An IBU may provide credit to any type of client in a freely convertible foreign currency, subject to the restrictions mentioned in para 4 below. - ii.
+While providing credit to a client covered under the definition of a person resident in India under the Foreign Exchange Management Act, 1999 (FEMA), including credit denominated in INR, the IBU shall ensure compliance with the relevant provisions of the FEMA as applicable to the IBU as well as the client. - iii.
 If an IBU is providing credit to an Individual Client (as assigned in the "Client classification" section of the "IFSCA Conduct of Business directions for IBUs"), the IBU should additionally ensure compliance with the relevant laws and regulations, if any, applicable for such lending in the jurisdiction of such Individual Client.